NFTorNOT/.github/profile/README.md

 ## Get Involved!
 The concept is super simple:
-- :herb: Sign in with your Lens profile at https://nftornot.com/
+- :herb: Sign in with your Lens profile.
 - :point_right: Now, either start voting on AI-generated images submitted by other users, or
 - :magic_wand: Participate in the fun by generating images on trending themes.
-Use our filters to take it to the next level and submit your hottest images to vote
+Use our filters to take it to the next level and submit your hottest images to vote.
 - :stopwatch: Share your submission with your Lens Frens, and watch your submissions get :fire:
 - :moneybag: Collect the NFTs to show your support; the collect proceeds go to the user who generated it.
-Don't be left out in the cold - head to https://nftornot.com/ now and get started!

 ## Repositories
 - [non-frontend](https://github.com/NFTorNOT/non-frontend): NFTorNot Frontend Repository